sanjanav01/216/216/project1/README.md

 # Grades Calculator
 # This project is a C program that reads assignment scores and computes numeric grades and statistical information.

-# Project Implementation in files: grade.c
+# Project Implementation in files: grades.c